 Here are some good ones we like:

-MoneySmart has teamed up with FWD to offer Essential Life, which is a hassle-free, short-commitment term life insurance plan, renewable annually up to age 85.
+FWD’s term life policy, Essential Life, is a hassle-free, short-commitment term life insurance plan, renewable annually up to age 85.
 It’s crazy affordable, too.
 You can buy this directly online — no medical exam required.

 Aviva is one of the most affordable on the market if you’re looking for a basic term life insurance plan.
-If you’re looking for a sum assured of at least $1 million then you qualify for a 20% perpetual discount promo, making it even more cost-effective.
+For a sum assured of $500,000, the yearly premium adds up to $136.

 Want whole life security at term life prices?
 There’s this AIA term life insurance policy that covers up to age 101(!).
 It might work out to be pricier than the others but we’d hazard to say it’s still a good deal cheaper than a whole life plan.